Kosančićev Venac: Modern period

 Southern edge, or the modern Zeleni Venac area, was previously part of the trench which surrounded the Belgrade Fortress in the 18th century.
 When the trench was covered, a pond was formed.
-As Belgrade grew around it, the pond became a popular hunting attraction (for fowls, ducks, etc.) for the inhabitants of Belgrade.
-The pond was filled from the streams flowing down from Terazije (from the springs below modern Hotel Moskva via a modern Prizrenska Street) and from Varoš Kapija (future Kosančićev Venac, via Gospodska, modern Brankova Street).
+As Belgrade grew around it, the pond became a popular hunting attraction for the inhabitants of Belgrade.
+The pond was filled from the streams flowing down from Terazije from the springs below modern Hotel Moskva via a modern Prizrenska Street and from Varoš Kapija, future Kosančićev Venac via Gospodska, modern Brankova Street.
 A canal was dug in the 1830s which drained the pond in the direction of Bara Venecija.
 Only then the area began to properly urbanize.
 Apart from hunting, the area became one of the favorite excursion sites of the Belgraders, including the royals, like Princess Ljubica Obrenović.
-There were meyhanes on the shores so as ferrymen with boats for transportation of the excursionists.
+There were meyhanes on the shores so ferrymen could transport excursionists.

 Kosančićev Venac is the oldest section of Belgrade outside the walls of the Kalemegdan fortress, "the oldest neighborhood in Belgrade".
 From this point the new Serbian town, as opposed to the old Turkish one in the fortress, began expanding from 1830 along the right bank of the Sava into Savamala.
-Residence of Princess Ljubica was built in 1831, Cathedral Church of St. Michael the Archangel in 1840, Hotel "Staro zdanje", kafana ?, Hotel "Kragujevac" and Metropolitan seat.
-The greatest effect on the economic prosperity and architectural shaping of Kosančićev venac had the vicinity of the Sava port which was the major hub of the international trade in Serbia at the time. Đumrukana, the custom house in Savamala, was built in 1835 and the neighborhood's section towards it was built as the wide plateau with open storage facilities.
-In the area in Đumrukana's direction soon hotels, inns, stores and craft shops were built.
+Residence of Princess Ljubica was built in 1831, Cathedral of Saint Archangel Michael in 1840, Hotel "Staro zdanje", kafana ?, Hotel "Kragujevac" and Metropolitan seat.
+The greatest effect on the economic prosperity and architectural shaping of Kosančićev venac was the vicinity of the Sava port which was the major hub of the international trade in Serbia at the time. Đumrukana, the custom house in Savamala, was built in 1835 and the surrounding neighborhood was built as a wide plateau with open storage facilities.
+Hotels, inns, stores and craft shops were soon built in Đumrukana's direction.